onnlucky/hotel/readme.txt

   ----

-ensure task attach/detach is correct, and ready/done etc don't have races ...

-clean up task.c arrange things around tlResult and such ... clean up tl.h; nice up code.{h,c} and call.c

-fix return/goto when target has returned already ... what to do anyhow?

-expose parsed code: tlBlock, tlCall, tlAssign, tlLookup? or not? only optimize after parser, inspect step: single tlAssign become just name ... give parser its own objects/classes instead of using tllists so much?

-add a syntax for blocks like `catch: e -> print exception` and `arr.each(e -> print e)`

-sprinkle more INTERNAL around and such think about c-stack eval until we need to pause, limit its depth somehow remove start_args ... we don't need to materialize its run all the time
+sprinkle more INTERNAL around and such

 add default arguments using print = (sep=" ", end="\n")->{...} etc ...
 implement collector: x, *rest = multiple_return()